I buy courses because I don’t have blogging totally figured out.

 Jim and Ricky at Income School know what they’re doing.
 They own multiple niche sites and are in the process of launching more.

-Like Chris Lee, they focus on SEO.
+They focus on SEO for traffic.
 However, they monetize with both display ads and affiliate promotions.

 What’s unique about their course?

-Without a doubt Income School is unique in how they go about keyword research and content topics.
+Without a doubt, Income School is unique in how they go about keyword research and coming up with article topics.
 In fact, they don’t do keyword research with the usual keyword research tools such as Ahrefs and SEMRush.

 What else is good about it?

-They don’t build links, yet another approach I agree with.
-They attract links with their content but don’t spend time or money building links.
+Like me, they don’t build links.
+Instead they publish content that attracts links naturally, which improves their search traffic.
 Their sites rank well, get lots of traffic and earn well as a result.

 This is a mega course on building authority websites monetized with display ads and affiliate offers.
 It covers every angle including: